 Facing up to the fact that your business is insolvent is likely to be the toughest moment of your professional life.
 Our guide to liquidation will help you understand the process.

 After all, you’ve worked hard at making a success of it.

 But winding up one business can also pave the way for a fresh start with another.

-This is how a licensed Insolvency Practitioner (IP) can help you deal with the liquidation of your company, along with a guide to your personal responsibilities as a company owner or director.
+This is how a licensed insolvency practitioner (IP) can help you deal with your company going into liquidation, along with a guide to your personal responsibilities as a company owner or director.